Developerinsight/CV_Paper_review/VGG.md

 * multinomial logistic regression: use softmax function to predict probability belonging to classes.
 * cross entropy loss for objective function to minimize the loss.
 * to minimize, use back propagation, one of the gradient descent.

+#### Two approaches
+S is the smallest side of rescaled training image.
+##### first train the network using s= 256 and train s=384 network with the weights pretrained with s=256
+##### <<<
+##### rescaled randomly range [Smin, Smax]
+=> this confirms that training set augmentation by random scale is helpful.

+### Testing
+The result is a class score map with the number of channels equal to the number of classes, and a variable spatial resolution, dependent on the input image size.
+=> if use big size input image, then we can get bigger class score map compared to small size input image.
+Strong point is we can analyze broader, detail region. so if you want to capture small object, then increase the input image size.

+### Localisation
+average prediction bounding box coordinates, which merges spatially close prediction. calculate IOU(intersection over union) with ground truth box. if it is above 0.5, then bnb prediction is deemed correct.

+### Conclusion
+it is helpful to increase the improvement if you utilise below.
+* Dense evaluation(continuous evaluation of the entire image through all conv layer)
+* Multi crop evauation(take the sevral crop image independently, so get a variety of image anaysis)